Guide for applicants

 If you are eligible and want to apply under these schemes, please state your eligibility in the relevant section of your application form.
 Only eligible applicants will be considered under these schemes.

 By completing and submitting the application form you are accepting the terms of the declaration.
 Any false statement or omission of information may result in your application being withdrawn or your appointment being terminated.

 The equal opportunities questions form part of the application process and this information is used by the council for monitoring purposes only.
 This is not used as part of the selection process and is not available to managers.

 Where a post is subject to a Disclosure and Barring Service (DBS) check you are required to disclose details of any convictions that will not be filtered from the Police National Computer by the Disclosure and Barring Service.

 Read the DBS filtering guide to find out more.

 Further guidance on unspent convictions, cautions, reprimands or warnings is also available.

 General Data Protection Regulation (GDPR)

-Your application will be processed in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 1998.
+Your application will be processed in line with the Data Protection Act 1998 and the General Data Protection Regulation (GDPR).
 It will be held by the council for recruitment purposes.
 If you are appointed, this information will be retained in accordance with the HR Fair Processing Statement.